tredly/tredly/README.md

 ```
 3. Finally run `./install.sh` to install.

+### Via ISO

+A full FreeBSD and Tredly installation ISO can be downloaded from <https://s3-us-west-2.amazonaws.com/tredly-isos/Tredly-1.0-RELEASE-amd64.iso>

 ## Configuration

 Tredly can be configured in a number of ways, depending on what you are trying to achieve.
 We recommend you read the Tredly docs at <http://www.tredly.com/docs/?docs=getting-started> to understand the options you can configure in Tredly.